Which Social Network Is Right For Me?

 A good starting point is:

-Surveys have shown that the public are much more likely to trust (and therefore buy) from companies who have active accounts – it shows them as “real people”, not just some automated system.
+Surveys have shown that the public are much more likely to trust (and therefore buy) from companies who have active accounts – it shows them as “real people”, not just an automated system.
+A problem that is all too common with the birth of AI and chatbots in the modern web world.

 Consider your content